 - StarCraft.
 The adjutant is more cyborg than computer, but still a she and responsible for a lot of basic stuff like that.

 - As far as actual gameplay goes though (in other words, ignoring the single line of dialogue in the first Terran campaign where the adjutant actually acts as a computer), the Executor and the Zerg Overmind, both undoubtedly male, serve the same purpose.

-- The MW 2 expansion pack Ghost Bear's Legacy had a male voice saying the same things the female voice would say in the main title.
+- The Ghost Bear's Legacy expansion pack for MechWarrior 2 had a male voice saying the same things the female voice would say in the main title.
 It was a very efficient reminder of why female voices are usually preferred.